-Researchers find Epstein Barr-like virus infects and may cause cancer in dogsMarch 12th, 2012 in Cancer /
+Researchers find Epstein Barr-like virus infects and may cause cancer in dogsMarch 12, 2012 in Medicine & Health / Cancer

 More than 90 percent of humans have antibodies to the Epstein Barr virus.
 Best known for causing mononucleosis, or "the kissing disease," the virus has also been implicated in more serious conditions, including Hodgkin's, non-Hodgkin's and Burkitt's lymphomas.
 Yet little is known about exactly how EBV triggers these diseases.